linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 9- Bailouts and Bank Failures/The Fall of Bear Stearns.md

 The confusion over the financing was a testament to the speed with which Bear Stearns had fallen and the urgent need government officials felt to cushion the impact on the financial system.

-At their gloomiest,  regulators believed a bankruptcy filing could stoke global fears,  threatening to topple other financial institutions and to send the Dow Jones Industrial Average into a 2,  000-point nose dive.
+At their gloomiest,  regulators believed a [[Course Notes/HBR Notes/A Strategic Perspective on Bankruptcy|bankruptcy]] filing could stoke global fears,  threatening to topple other financial institutions and to send the Dow Jones Industrial Average into a 2,  000-point nose dive.

 The phone call to Mr. Schwartz capped a helter-skelter week -- and presaged another 10 days of chaos.
 Interviews with more than two dozen executives and others directly involved show that Bear Stearns nearly died not once,  but twice.